What’s an Average Ultrasound Tech Salary in New Jersey?

 Ultrasound Tech Salaries Across the US

-New Jersey is also one of the higher-paying states, with an above-average sonographer salary.
-But how much does a registered diagnostic medical sonographer make in other states?
+New Jersey is also one of the higher-paying states for sonographers, but how much does a registered ultrasound tech make in other states?

 Salaries for Neighboring States

-Connecticut provides higher averages though, with ultrasound techs raking in a substantial $80,550 each year.
-The highest-paying state in the Northeast region is Massachusetts with an average of $82,450.
+Connecticut provides higher averages though, with ultrasound techs raking in a substantial $82,300.
+The highest-paying state in the Northeast region is Massachusetts, where qualified DMS techs can make about $83,700.

 Steps to Become a Diagnostic Medical Sonographer

-There are a few differences between degrees and certificate programs, such as length of study time and the cost.
-It really comes down to whichever one is the best option for you.
+There are a few differences between ultrasound degrees and certificate programs, especially the length of study time and cost.
+Your choice really comes down to finding the best ‘fit’.

-One of the more popular pathways to an ultrasound tech career is through a certificate program.
-We’ll focus mostly on this option since it’s usually the shortest route.
+One of the most popular – and shortest – pathways to an ultrasound tech career is via a certification program.

-Depending on the school, your training will last about 2 to 3 years and include a clinical internship, where you’ll gain valuable practical experience in a professional medical setting.
+Depending on the program, your DMS training will last about 2 to 3 years.
+This education includes a clinical internship, where you’ll gain valuable practical experience in a professional medical setting.

-Choosing the right option can be a little overwhelming, but there are comprehensive guides to becoming an ultrasound tech to assist you through the entire process.
+Choosing the right program can feel overwhelming, which is why we’ve developed a guide to becoming an ultrasound tech that assists you through the entire process.

 Ultrasound Technology Certification

-Once you’ve graduated from an accredited diagnostic medical sonography program, you’ll be eligible to take a variety of sonography certification exams.
+Once you’ve graduated from an accredited diagnostic medical sonography program, you’ll be qualified to take a variety of sonography certification exams.

-If you pass the SPI exam and one of the specialty exams, you will earn the Registered Diagnostic Medical Sonographer (RDMS) credential.
-Most major hospitals and imaging centers only hire certified sonographers, so getting certified by ARDMS is essential.
+If you pass the SPI exam and one specialty exam, you will earn the Registered Diagnostic Medical Sonographer (RDMS) credential.
+Most major hospitals and imaging centers only hire certified sonographers, so getting your ARDMS certification is essential.